ahmed-ateya1/TodoManagment/README.md

 # TodoManagement Application

-A simple and clean Todo Management API built with ASP.NET Core, following Domain-Driven Design (DDD) principles, and leveraging the ABP Framework.
+A simple and clean Todo Management API built with ASP.NET Core, following Domain-Driven Design (DDD) principles.
 The application includes a frontend built with Bootstrap for managing todos.

 ---